 But what are the implications for brands here?

 Well, we all know that trust and authority are both key factors that drive consumer decisions – and these days, both of those thing are built on your website.
-Consistency in, voice, design, and customer service help build trust.
+Consistency in style, voice, design, and customer service help build trust.
 Valuable, informative, and educational content helps build authority.

 If Facebook users are submitting their personal information through the platform itself, without engaging with the content on your site, they’re making a decision based on a small snapshot of your brand they’ve seen in a Facebook lead ad.
 Ultimately, it’s an uninformed decision, and it may result in an unsubscribe from whatever it was they signed up for in the first place.